 I’m a museum girl at heart, who loves wandering around old cities, peering up at historic buildings and seeking out interesting foods to try.
-Below are my suggestions for things I’ve done myself on this day trip taken in February 2017, as well as additional bits and pieces you might find interesting.
+This is how I spent a day in Innsbruck in February 2017, as well as additional bits and pieces you might find interesting.
 Keen to get at much done as possible, I wore a good pair of comfy boots to walk in and we didn’t stop for a restaurant meal.

 As always, make sure to plan your day as you feel you’ll enjoy it best, leaving enough time for the things most important to you.
 Don’t forget to double check the things you want to see are open when you’re planning on going!

 Get an Innsbruck Card

 From the train station, take a walk to the Innsbruck Information shop at Burggraben 3.
 It’s open practically every day from 9am to 6pm, offering souvenirs, advice and the Innsbruck Card.
 At €39 for a day, it looks expensive.
 Trust me, this will save you money.
 It’s €33 alone to do a return trip to the top of the Hefelekar mountain, which is just one of the many activities this card includes. | Innsbruck Card

 This is the top of the mountain.
 The earlier you go, the less crowded it will be!
 Ride from Congress Station on the funicular to Hungerburg.
 Don’t stop yet to admire the view!
 Keep on going with the Seegrubenbahn cable car to Seegrube, then the Hafelekarbahn cable car to the Hafelekarspitze.
 On a clear day, you’ll be rewarded with the most amazing views.
 As an added bonus, because you’ve come here early, there’ll be less people around to get in your stunning landscape photographs!
 Happy days.